DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

 class Solution {

   /**
-   * Fully justifies a given list of words to match the specified maxWidth.
+   * Fully justifies a given list of words within a specified maxWidth.
    *
    * @param words Array of words to justify
    * @param maxWidth Maximum width of each justified line